-- Hermione was planned to have a younger sister who was a squib.
-Rowling kept delaying the revelation until she decided it was too late to introduce the character, so Book 7 makes it clear that Hermione is an only child.
+- Hermione was planned to have a younger sister who was a Muggle.
+Rowling eventually decided that it was too late to introduce her, so Book 7 makes it clear that Hermione is an only child.

 - Among the highlights of what Rowling cut from the series include a dandy named Pyrites working for Voldemort; Sirius in dog form being "adopted" by an eccentric dog-lover (this would have replaced Sirius's plot of having to hide out in a cave), and the character of Mafalda introduced in The Goblet of Fire.

 - Fantastic Beasts and Where to Find Them introduced the idea of a "Lethifold" — basically a murderous living blanket that would smother its victim and could only be defeated by using a Patronus (making it an obvious foe for Harry, since the Patronus is one of his best spells).
 This was revealed during the long wait for the latter books, and many people expected the Lethifold would show up but in the end, it never did.